hzxsnczpku/banrinochoujou/README.md

 Here is a Pytorch implementation of the Reinforcement Learning Algorithms.

+## News: Currently doing some mujoco experiments with the DDPG algorithm.
+I am tuning the DDPG algorithm on the swimmer environment currently.

 ## News: My implementation of the Bayesian methods in Q-Learning
 I recently have done some simple experiments on the Bayesian methods in Q-Learning.
 My main ideas are borrowed form the following three papers,